 Caladium is more than just a beautiful plant.

-In the South, Caladium are referred to as Elephant Ears known primarily for their large, heart-shaped leaves that often resemble the delicate yet strong visual of an elephant ear—but in bright vibrant colors.
-They love tropical environments like California, Texas, Louisiana, and are native to tropics in Central and South America.
+In the South, caladiums are referred to as elephant ears, known primarily for their large, heart-shaped leaves that often resemble the delicate yet strong visual of an elephant’s ear—but in bright vibrant colors.
+They love tropical environments like California, Texas, Louisiana and are native to tropics in Central and South America.
 They grow like most of our styles here on the West Coast: in a great many decorative varietals.
-They’re absolutely essential to adding an element of earth to your in-home design—and a little greenery goes a long way.
+They’re absolutely essential to adding an element of earth to your in-home design, and a little greenery goes a long way.